-Restrictive Covenants – Removal or Modification
+Restrictive Covenant – Removal or Modification

 A restrictive covenant is an agreement restricting the way the covenantor can use his or her land.
 Restrictive covenants are usually used as a way to regulate land use and their purpose is aimed at preserving the value, character and amenity of the land.